bea-company/lmjs-cli/README.md

-# beajs-cli
-a cli tool for BEAJS Javascript Framework.
+# LumenJS Reactive JavaScript Framework

+LumenJS is a tiny robust reactive javascript framework for building scalable and high-performant web applications and web user interfaces, be it simple or complex, with standard HTML, CSS and JavaScript.
+<a href="https://lumen.bea.com.lb/" target="_blank">LumenJS Documentation</a>

+LumenJS comes along with MobiusCSS library which is a utility-first CSS framework packed with grid and table sectioning systems and classes like g, mt20, pv100, c and sq that can be composed to build any design, directly in your markup.
+<a href="https://mobius.bea.com.lb/" target="_blank">MobiusCSS Documentation</a>

 &nbsp;

-# BEA's Reactive JavaScript Framework

-BEAJS is a tiny robust reactive javascript framework for building scalable and high-performant web applications and web user interfaces, be it simple or complex, with standard HTML, CSS and JavaScript.

-BEAJS comes along with BEACSS library which is a utility-first CSS framework packed with grid and table sectioning systems and classes like g, mt20, pv100, c and sq that can be composed to build any design, directly in your markup.

-&nbsp;

 ## Installation
 Using npm:
 ```
-npm install -g @beajs/cli
+npm install -g @lumen.js/cli
 ```

 &nbsp;